KodyAnderson1/CanvasQuizFileGenerator/README.md

 - The default format this project saves now is `qz.txt` which is a format intended to copy and paste directly into the import feature on a quizlet study set.
-- At the moment, the delimiters are hard-coded, but future iterations of the project will probably include a flag to determine them yourself.
 - On the Quizlet import screen...
     - For `Between term and definition` click custom and enter `\btd`
     - For `Between cards` click custom and enter `\bc`